wzpan/Learn-Python-The-Hard-Way/README.md

 The code will be written in both Python2(2.7.5) and Python3(3.3.2).

-The best way to found my solution step by step is to use `git log` command.
+The best way to check my solution step by step is to use `git log` command.
 For instance,

 ``` sh
 $ git log -p Python2/ex04.py